ishkamiel/gameProject/README.md

 Current State
 -------------

-The following parts of the whole are kind of done:
+The following parts of the whole are kind of, almost, done:

 - EventManager implemented with tests.
 - TaskManager implemented with tests.